Guardian Of The Pillars or Bearer of the Heavens. God of Astronomy.

 These gardens were sacred to Hera and guarded by the deadly hundred-headed dragon Ladon.
 On the advice of Prometheus Hercules asked Atlas to retrieve the apples for him, while Hercules, aided by Athena would take the burden of the heavens on his shoulders giving Atlas a respite from his duty and also the freedom to steal the apples.

 Upon returning with the apples, Atlas was reluctant to resume his responsibility and attempted to leave Hercules with the weight of the heavens on his shoulders.
-Hercules managed to trick the Titan into swapping places temporarily under the guise of acquiring cushions to put on his shoulders to aid in the weight bearing.
+Hercules managed to trick the Titan into swapping places temporarily.
+Under the guise of acquiring cushions to put on his shoulders to aid in the weight bearing.
 As soon as the switch was made, with Atlas once again carrying the heavens Hercules took the golden apples and ran back to Mycenae.
-In some versions of the story, Hercules instead built the Pillars of Hercules to hold the sky away from the earth, liberating Atlas from his burden.
+In some versions of the story, Hercules instead built the Pillars of Hercules to hold the sky away from the earth.
+Liberating Atlas from his burden.

 Other Interesting Facts: